-This traditional Moroccan chicken tajine with olives and preserved lemon is one of the best and most flavorful tajines ever!
-Think juicy chicken thighs marinated in Moroccan spices in a rich sauce served over couscous.
+This traditional Moroccan Chicken Tagine with olives and preserved lemon is one of the best and most flavorful tagines ever!
+Think juicy chicken thighs marinated in Moroccan spices in a rich sauce served with bread or over couscous.

-This chicken tajine really celebrates the flavor of these homemade preserved lemons and is one of the most universally loved of them all.
+This chicken version celebrates the flavors of traditional Moroccan ingredients and is one of the most universally loved dishes across the country, along with this Moroccan couscous.

 Ingredients